michelcrypt4d4mus/clown_sort/README.md

 # Social Arsenal
 Sometimes someone is being a clown on the internet.
 Somewhere on your hard drive is the perfect screenshot to prove to the world that the clown in question is a fool, a hypocrite, a criminal, or worse.
-But then - horrors - you can't find the screenshot in your vast archive of screenshots of clowns clowning themselves on the internet.
+But then - horrors - you can't find the screenshot!
+It has been lost in your vast archive of screenshots of clowns clowning themselves on the internet.

 Social Arsenal solves this.